 College-level proficiency in English and Spanish is required for successful completion of this program.
 Students who need to refresh and strengthen their Spanish skills should consider enrolling in the following Spanish classes:

 - Span 22A/B – Spanish for Bilingual Speakers I & II

-Instructor: Angela Zawadzki
+Instructor: Angela Zawadzki and others